Ohadforman/ZF_ele_app/README.md

 ### Todo

-- [ ] create a instructions constant to the API
+- [ ] create a instructions constant to the API from a outside file
 - [ ] create a API parametrs file to interact with the python script from outside

 ### In Progress